NoelFB/mywebsite/source/posts/06_making_games_in_2025/index.md

 That said, I have written [my own C# layer](https://github.com/FosterFramework/Foster) on top of SDL for general rendering and input utilities I share across projects.
 I make highly opinionated choices about how I structure my games so I like having this little layer to interface with.
 It works really well for my needs, but there are full-featured alternatives like [MoonWorks](https://github.com/MoonsideGames/MoonWorks) that fill a similar space.

 Before SDL3's release with the GPU abstraction, I was writing my own OpenGL and DirectX implementations - which isn't trivial!
 But it was a [great learning experience](https://learnopengl.com/), and not as bad as I expected it to be.
-I am however, very greatful for SDL GPU as it is a very solid foundation that will be tested across millions of devices.
+I am however, very grateful for SDL GPU as it is a very solid foundation that will be tested across millions of devices.

 Finally, for Audio we're using [FMOD](https://www.fmod.com/).
 This is the last proprietary tool in our workflow, which I don't love (especially [when something stops working](https://www.reddit.com/r/linux_gaming/comments/1ijcfnt/celeste_not_finding_libfmodstudioso10/) and you have to hand-patch their library), but it's the best tool for the job.
 There are more lightweight open source libraries if you just want to play sounds, but I work with audio teams that want finite control over dynamic audio, and a tool like FMOD is a requirement.